 In 2016 Melbourne experience asthma thunderstorm, after which 9 people died, and countless others experienced severe respiratory issues.
 Similar asthma thunderstorms occurred in Melbourne in 1987 1989 2010 and now 2016.
 During this phenomenon, many people were reacting to burst ryegrass pollen, which can be fatal for some on inhalation.

 Cenk Suphioglu, Associate Professor of Biomedical Science at Deakin University, says that many factors affect the high level of allergic reactions in Melbourne, including wide-open spaces and forever changing weather patterns.
 ‘Our temperate climate is well suited for the growth of grasses such as ryegrass,’ he says.
-‘The unusual non-seasonal weather changes, like more rain throughout the later part of 2016, have seen more favourable conditions for the growth of grasses that results in the production of more pollen.’
+‘The unusual non-seasonal weather changes, like more rain throughout the later part of 2016, have seen more favorable conditions for the growth of grasses that results in the production of more pollen.’

 Deakin University has developed an online AirWatch website which you can check daily if you are concerned about ryegrass levels in the air during springtime.
 Check out: https://www.deakin.edu.au/apps/sebe/airwatch/.

-How could acupuncture help Melbourne hay fever?
+How can you treat Melbourne hay fever?

+Acupuncture is a widely accepted form of treatment for nasal and sinus pain, and therefore may be a useful treatment in addressing these hayfever symptoms.
 At Qi Medicine, we offer a very gentle style of acupuncture treatment, and if you are new to acupuncture we promise you will have the most relaxing experience possible.
 Our team of acupuncturists can take you through the whole process step by step, so you feel confident and calm during each treatment.
 We also have specialized tables so even pregnant women can fully relax during their session.

 If you are after some instant, easy relief you can try at home, then check out our video, acupressure to help relieve hay fever and nasal congestion.
 If you would like to find about how acupuncture can help you, then call reception or jump on our online booking page to lock in your initial consultation.